Variational Grey-Box Dynamics Matching: Experiments

-\textbf{Forecasting performance.} Table~\ref{tab:forecast_mse} presents mean squared error (MSE) results for time-series forecasting, where each model was trained on the highest number of sample size for each task.
-To assess extrapolation capabilities and generalization beyond the training regime, forecasts were tested on horizons four or three times longer than those encountered during training.
-Across all three datasets, our method consistently achieves lower errors than all baselines, demonstrating superior predictive accuracy, and highlighting the advantage of the physics incomplete model in imparting a beneficial and effective inductive bias for learning the dynamics.
+\textbf{Forecasting performance.} Table~\ref{tab:forecast_mse} presents mean squared error (MSE) results for time-series forecasting, where each model was trained on the largest training set size for each task.
+To assess extrapolation capabilities and generalization beyond the training regime, forecasts were tested on horizons three or four times longer than those encountered during training.
+Across all four benchmarks, our method consistently achieves lower errors than all baselines, demonstrating superior predictive accuracy and highlighting the benefit of the incomplete physics model as an inductive bias for learning the dynamics.
 In addition to the trajectory forecasts, Figure \ref{fig:params-identification} of Appendix \ref{app:addition-results} also reports the physics parameter estimation errors of the grey-box models, as part of our interpretability analysis.

 \textbf{Convergence behaviour.} In Figure~\ref{fig:opti-convergence}, we show the training convergence of each method on the test set across three training seeds.
 Our approach converges rapidly and attains lower final error than competing methods.
-Additionally, by leveraging a simulation-free approach, it ensures stable and consistent optimization compared to the simulation-based methods (PhysVAE, BB-NODE), avoiding backpropagation through the solver, which can cause gradient instability.

-\textbf{Sample efficiency.} Grey-Box approaches are often credited in providing robust performance with higher sample efficiency \cite{wehenkel2023robust, yin_2021,naoya_2021,naoya_2023}.
-We test the methods over 3 sample sizes, from 10 to 1000, varying on the dataset.
-The idea is to show robustness on sample size.
-In Figure~\ref{fig:sample_size}, we assess the performance of each model across different training sample size.
-Our experiments outline that both grey-box models (ours and Phys-VAE) outperform their black-box counterparts, achieving consistently lower error rates with small variance.
-Notably, our method shows further stability and low variance yielding higher or comparable performance to all other approaches.
-In addition, We note a substantial stability aided by our method, which can be seen in lower standard deviation across multiple sample sizes, while the black-box method displays higher variance, especially on small sample sizes.
+By leveraging a simulation-free training objective, it avoids backpropagation through the ODE solver, which is a known source of gradient instability in simulation-based approaches such as PhysVAE and BB-NODE.
+This results in smoother and more consistent optimization trajectories.
+Furthermore, since each training step does not require running a numerical integrator, our method is significantly cheaper per iteration, translating into faster wall-clock convergence.